GaloisInc/LoCo/optimal/README.md

 `yThunk`, so `x`'s result prints immediately after `y`'s!

+## Vectors

+TODO:
+- Forcing a vector does not force its elements
+- Forcing one element does not necessarily force others
+- Mapping preserves this laziness

 # Source Language Details

 At the moment, as mentioned, the only choice of source language (`L`) is